What Is a Divorce Trial?

 Divorce Trial Basics

-A divorce trial is what happens when spouses cannot agree on some or any of the issues in their divorce.
+A divorce trial happens when spouses cannot agree on some or any of the issues in their divorce.
 If you can’t resolve all of the issues in your case, the judge decides for you at the trial.
 Another way to think of a trial is as the very final court hearing in a divorce.

 Because the trial is the very last step, there are plenty of opportunities to avoid trial altogether.
-If you and your spouse are able to reach a complete agreement, you will have an uncontested divorce hearing, not a trial.
+If you and your spouse reach a complete agreement, you will have an uncontested divorce hearing, not a trial.
 The wait for an uncontested hearing is much shorter than the wait for a trial.

 Read: What’s the Difference Between a Pretrial and a Trial?